carlostoek/c1/QWEN.md

 ```

 **NO incluir:**
-- Referencias a "Claude Code"
+- Referencias a "QWEN Code"
 - Menciones a herramientas externas
 - Instrucciones de trabajo